aanndd2024/Assignment/README.md

 * "API": Files or classes related to communicating with an external API.
 This could include code for making HTTP requests to a web server, parsing responses, and handling any errors that may occur.

 # Running the tests
-<p>The Hello World project can be tested using the built-in framework XCTest.<br>
+<p>The NYTimes project can be tested using the built-in framework XCTest.<br>
 To start testing the project, you will need to create a new test target in your Xcode project, and then add test files to that target.<br>These test files should be placed in the "test" folder, following the project structure.
 Once you have created your test files, you can write test functions using the XCTest</p>